Gyeeta/gyeeta.github.io/docs/installation/shyama_config.md

 :::info

-At Shyama Config time, it is likely that the Node Webserver may not have been installed and in such cases, this field should contain the likely Hostname of the host where the node webserver is to be installed or localhost if no other hosts available.
+At Shyama Config time, it is likely that the Node Webserver may not have been installed and in such cases, this field can be skipped in which case the Webserver host will be set as localhost.

 In case of changes, the Shyama config can be updated and restarted.